 In a word, it was exhilarating.
 I always wanted my first skydive to be in Australia, and the breathtaking scenery of Queensland—rainforest, Great Barrier Reef, stretches of palm trees along white sand and sparkling turquoise water—certainly didn’t disappoint.

 Like I said, no one comes down after a skydive and says it was awful.
 You just have to be brave enough to try it.
-If you can jump out of your comfort zone, hop a Cairns flight and come sky diving.
 I promise you won’t regret it.

 Skydiving over the Great Barrier Reef was #4 on my Australia bucket list.